pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_method_example/chapter.md

 ## Invoking the Embedded Methods

-The embedded method path is first added to the definition of the Automate Method that is to invoke the library methods (see [Embedded Method](#i1)).
+The embedded method path is first added to the definition of the Automate method that is to invoke the library methods (see [Embedded Method](#i1)).

 ![Embedded Method](images/screenshot1.png)